krobelus/rate/README.md

 [master's thesis]: <https://github.com/krobelus/rate-experiments/blob/master/thesis.pdf>

 The source code includes an abundance of doc comments.
-They can be turned to developer documentation in `target/doc/rate*/index.html` like so:
+Use this command to turn them into developer documentation at `target/doc/rate*/index.html`.
 ```sh
 $ cargo doc --document-private-items
 ```